 1. Senior Citizens Savings Scheme (SCSS)

 Senior Citizens Savings Scheme (SCSS) is one of the post office savings schemes for senior citizens.
 The Government of India backs the scheme.
 It offers safety and regular income in the form of interest payments to its investors.
-The interest is computed very quarter and credited to the investor’s account.
+The interest is computed every quarter and credited to the investor’s account.
 The interest rates are revised by the Ministry of Finance every quarter.
-The SCSS interest rate for January – March 2021 quarter is 7.4%.

 Check Out PMVVY vs SCSS